 Cardiff is accessible via the M4 motorway, which runs from London to South Wales.
 The Second Severn Crossing, which takes vehicles over the River Severn on the M4 motorway, is a toll crossing for which a fee is payable.

 The roads into and around the area will be exceptionally busy due to the number of visitors.
 If you are in the local area why not leave your car behind and travel by public transport or walk.
 If you do intend driving:

-- Please note parking is limited and you are advised to use Cardiff Bay (South) and Cardiff Bay (Pierhead Street) Park & Walk.
+- Please note parking is limited and you are advised to use Llanwern Park & Ride (3 June) and Cardiff Bay (South) Park & Walk (1-4 June).
 The spaces can be booked in advance.
 Please do so now.

 - The parking is a short comfortable walk from the UEFA Champions Festival